temando/open-api-renderer/README.md

 ## Usage

-To view the renderer on your local machine:
+To preview Lincoln on your local machine:

 ```sh
 yarn run start